Hainan: Hainan Free trade port

 In June 2020, China set the corporate income tax rate for Hainan Free Trade port enterprises engaged in specified manufacturing activities.

-In 2021, Hainan Free Trade Port Law of the People's Republic of China was adopted by the National People's Congress and ratified under the No.85 Order of the President of the People's Republic of China in 2021.
-According to the law, by 2025, feng guan (封关, which is directly translated into "customs closure") will be fully implemented and all goods sold to other parts of China from Hainan would be treated as imports, in a similar way as Hong Kong SAR.
+In 2021, Hainan Free Trade Port Law of the People's Republic of China was adopted by the National People's Congress and ratified under the No.85 Order of the President of China in 2021.
+On 18 December 2018, feng guan (封关, which is directly translated into "customs closure") was implemented, making Hainan a separate customs zone.
+All goods sold to other parts of China from Hainan are treated as imports, in a similar way as Hong Kong SAR.

 Transport

 Road

 Before 1950 there were practically no transport links with the interior of the island.
 The first roads were built in the early 20th century, but no major road construction was undertaken in the mountains until the 1950s.
 Parallel north–south roads along the east and west coasts and through the interior of the island constitute most of Hainan's road network.

 Hainan is the only province in China that does not have highway toll stations.
 This is due to the 1994 "fee-to-tax" reform.
 Instead, road maintenance costs are raised through a 60% tax on fuel.

 There are several major highways and expressways linking Haikou on the north coast with Sanya on the south coast.
 The G224 is 309 kilometers long and runs through the middle of the province.
 The Hainan Ring Highway has three parts: The G225 is 429 km long and is the western part.
 For most of its length, the G225 runs parallel to the Hainan western ring railway.
 The G223 is the eastern part, running from Haikou to Sanya.
 It is 323 kilometers long.
 The G98 is a 612.8-kilometer-long orbital expressway that encircles the island.
 Hainan Highway 1, a new 1,040-km-long scenic highway, will be built around the island, along the coast starting in May 2019.

 There are also numerous rural roads within the province.
 These are typically two-way asphalt roads and connect larger towns.
 Connecting the thousands of villages to one another and to farms, are concrete roads about 6 meters wide.
 Many of these were built from roughly from the year 2000 onward, and as of 2019, are still being built.